PaloAltoNetworks/terraform-aws-vmseries-modules/modules/vpc/README.md

 ## Nested Map Input Variable Definitions

-For each of the nested map variables, the key of each map will be the state resource identifier within terraform and must be unique, but is not used for resource naming.
+For each of the nested map variables, the key of each map will be the terraform state resource identifier within terraform and must be unique, but is not used for resource naming.

 ### vpc